 Goodyear Tire & Rubber Co.
-(GT), the largest U.S. tiremaker, said Oct.
+(GT:US), the largest U.S. tiremaker, said Oct.
 26 third-quarter profit was below analysts’ estimates, hurt by lower sales in Europe.
 Chief Executive Officer Richard Kramer said in an earnings conference call with analysts that the Akron, Ohio-based company faced “underlying uncertainty in the global economy.”

 Investors lowered wagers on a crude-oil rally by 17 percent to 138,340 contracts, the lowest since July 31, CFTC data show.
 Prices declined 4.2 percent in New York last week, the biggest fall since Sept.
 21. Futures for December delivery dropped 0.9 percent to settle at $85.54 a barrel at 2:30 p.m. in New York.